cloudblog004/fantasticfoodies/content/en/posts/424-recipe-of-favorite-chicken-and-amp-macaroni-cheese-bake.md

 1. Spoon into the baking dish.
 Sprinkle with Panko Breadcrumbs and Parmesan.
 Bake for 20 to 25 minutes, or until golden.
 Sprinkle finely chopped Parsley on top and serve.
 1. Ready to serve and ENJOY!

-Chicken is an esoteric programming language by Torbjörn Söderstedt, in which &#34;chicken&#34; is the only valid symbol.
-A chicken program consists of the tokens &#34;chicken&#34;, &#34; &#34; and &#34;\n&#34;.
+Chicken is an esoteric programming language by Torbjörn Söderstedt, in which *chicken* is the only valid symbol.
+A chicken program consists of the tokens *chicken*, * * and *\n*.
 Every line has a number of chickens separated by spaces.
 The number of chickens corresponds to an opcode.

-So that's going to wrap it up for this special food chicken &amp; macaroni cheese bake recipe.
+So that's going to wrap it up for this special food chicken & macaroni cheese bake recipe.
 Thanks so much for your time.
 I am sure that you can make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Don't forget to save this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!